-Our system monitored for Cryptosporidium and detected this constituent in 4 out of 20 samples tested.
+Our system monitored for Cryptosporidium and detected this constituent in 0 out of 3 samples of our source water

 Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
 Our monitoring indicates the presence of these organisms in our source water and/or finished water.
 Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.
 However, immuno-compromised people, infants and small children, and the elderly are at greater risk of developing life-threatening illness.
 We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.